netdata/netdata/docs/visualize/create-dashboards.md

 With Netdata Cloud, you can build new dashboards that put key metrics from any number of distributed systems in one place for a bird's eye view of your infrastructure.
-You can create more [meaningful visualizations](/docs/troubleshooting/README.md) for troubleshooting, or keep a watchful eye on the most meaningful metrics in your infrastructure without moving from node to node.
+You can create more [meaningful visualizations](/docs/troubleshooting/README.md) for troubleshooting or keep a watchful eye on your infrastructure's most meaningful metrics without moving from node to node.

-Beginning in the War Room you want to monitor with this dashboard, click on your War Room's dropdown, then click on the green **+ Add** button next to **Dashboards**.
+In the War Room you want to monitor with this dashboard, click on your War Room's dropdown, then click on the green **+ Add** button next to **Dashboards**.
 In the panel, give your new dashboard a name, and click **+ Add**.

-Dashboards are made out of chart and text cards.
-Click the **Add Chart** button to add your first chart.
+Click the **Add Chart** button to add your first chart card.
 From the dropdown, select the node you want to add the chart from, then the context.
 Netdata Cloud shows you a preview of the chart before you finish adding it.
-The **Add Text** button helps you add descriptive text, or document internally, the meaning and purpose of a particular dashboard.
+The **Add Text** button helps you add a text card, which you can use to describe or document the meaning and purpose of a particular dashboard.

 ![An example multi-node dashboard for system CPU metrics](https://user-images.githubusercontent.com/1153921/93399129-c1661480-f831-11ea-9570-a5bd401f54db.png)